GenericMappingTools/gmt/trunk/doc/rst/source/grdmath.rst

 unsigned 32-bit ints to perform the bitwise operations.
 Consequently, the largest whole integer value that can be stored in a float grid is 2^24 or 16777216.
 Any higher result will be masked to fit in the lower 24 bits.
+Thus, bit operations are effectively limited to 24 bit.
 All bitwise operators return NaN if given NaN arguments or bit-settings <= 0.

 .. include:: explain_float.rst_